MAP Test Language Usage

 • Supporting details

-• Opinions, reasons, and examples
+• Reasons and examples

 • Counterclaims

-Establish and Maintain Style, Use Precise Language
+Style, Tone, and Precise Language

 • Descriptive details